bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/d/DriveDirection_2PE$H34I5DPu1AAA2NFe$2/Documentation.md

-Direction of drive relative to chainage
+Direction of drive relative to chainage.